streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 Field    | Type | Description
 -------- | ---- | --------
 `subId` | String | Subscription id requesting the resend.
-`fromMsgId` | MessageID | The array representation of first the Message ID to resend.
+`fromMsgId` | MessageID | The array representation of the first `MessageID` to resend.
 Defined in the Message Layer.
-`toMsgId` | MessageID | The array representation of the last Message ID to resend.
+`toMsgId` | MessageID | The array representation of the last `MessageID` to resend.
 Defined in the Message Layer.

 ### Responses sent

 #### BroadcastMessage

 A message addressed to all subscriptions listening on the stream.
 It contains a `StreamMessage` as a payload at the Message Layer level.
-The `StreamMessage` representation is also an array (nested in the `BroadcastMessage` array) which is described in the Message Layer section.
+The `StreamMessage` representation is also an array (nested in the `BroadcastMessage` array) which is described in the [StreamMessage](#streammessage) section.

 ```
 [version, type, streamMessage]